What no-kill really means

 Effective strategies to achieve no-kill

-The most effective path to no-kill includes a combination of (1) collaborative partnerships and coalitions among animal shelters, animal rescue groups and other community stakeholders working toward a collective goal; (2) data-driven decision-making for each individual community; and (3) proven programs and best practices designed to save the most lives possible.
+The most effective path to no-kill includes a combination of (1) collaborative partnerships and coalitions among animal shelters, animal rescue groups and community members working toward a collective goal; (2) proven programs and best practices designed to save the most lives possible; and (3) data-driven decision-making for each individual community.

-While lifesaving needs are unique to each shelter and community, there are a number of best practices and programs that are utilized in some form or another in any community working toward no-kill.
-These programs include:
+While each shelter and community have unique lifesaving needs, there are a number of best practices and programs that are used in some form or another in any community working toward no-kill.

 - Targeted spay/neuter services to reduce the number of dogs and cats entering shelters

-- Adoption programs to increase the number of pets leaving shelters and minimize their time in shelters
+- Adoption and community foster programs to drastically minimize the amount of time animals spend in shelters

-- Community cat programs that utilize trap-neuter-return (TNR) and return-to-field (RTF) strategies to keep unowned, free-roaming cats (aka stray or feral cats) out of shelters
+- Community cat programs that use trap-neuter-return (TNR) and return-to-field (RTF) strategies to keep unowned, free-roaming cats (aka stray or feral cats) out of shelters

-- Various other programs, such as neonatal kitten nurseries, foster programs and transport programs
+- Various other programs, such as neonatal kitten nurseries and transport programs

-Collecting accurate and current data on how many and what types of animals are entering and leaving shelters helps shelter leadership decide exactly which lifesaving programs are most needed in a given community.
-For example, if a particular shelter is saving homeless dogs successfully but is struggling to reduce the number of free-roaming cats entering the shelter, it may need to prioritize implementing a community cat program and/or training animal control officers to engage effectively with residents to address cat-related issues.
+Collecting accurate and current data on how many and what types of animals are entering and leaving shelters helps shelter leadership decide exactly which lifesaving programs are needed most in their community.
+For example, if a particular shelter is saving homeless dogs successfully but is struggling to reduce the number of free-roaming cats entering the shelter, staff may need to prioritize implementing a community cat program and training animal control officers to engage effectively with residents to address cat-related issues.
 A common first step for most shelters is to conduct a gap analysis to determine their lifesaving needs.

 Why no-kill can be controversial